Create Your First Tizen Wearable Web Watch Application

 Since the Web Simulator does not support a circular UI, this topic does not cover the instructions for running the application on the Web Simulator.

-To run the application on the emulator:
+To run the application on the emulator, follow the steps below:

 1. Launch an emulator instance in the Emulator Manager: